Kollur

 Heavy rain triggers slips on trails and landslides on vulnerable ghats.

-How to reach Kollur
+How to Reach Kollur

-Intercity connectivity
+Intercity connectivity and travel options

 Getting Around